 Parents are encouraged to explain why they are requesting admission out of the normal year group and to provide as much supporting evidence as they wish to.
-The school's admission authority will decide, based on the circumstances of the case, and in the best interests of the child concerned, considering:
+The admission authority will decide, based on the circumstances of the case, and in the best interests of the child concerned, considering:

-- the parent's views; - the views of the school's headteacher; - information about the child's academic, social, and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the headteacher's views - the parent's views, - any information about the child's academic, social, and emotional development submitted by the parent or otherwise known. - information about the child's medical history and the views of a relevant medical professional submitted by the parent or otherwise known, - whether the child has previously been educated out of their normal age group, - guidance from the Department for Education on the admission of summer-born children to Reception, - whether the child may have fallen into a lower age group if it were not for being born prematurely.